African-American history: Antebellum period and lynchings

+Slaves as a percentage of the total United States population from 1790 to 1840.

 As the United States grew, the institution of slavery became more entrenched in the southern states, while northern states began to abolish it.
 Pennsylvania was the first, in 1780 passing an act for gradual abolition.

 Slaves were often sexually abused and raped by their white slave owners.
 White people often forced slaves to work even when sick.
 Slaves were not protected from being harassed, sexually stalked or raped by their white masters.
 Black slaves were also whipped, killed, tortured and had their limbs amputated.

 A number of events continued to shape views on slavery.
 One of these events was the Haitian Revolution, which was the only slave revolt that led to an independent country.
 Many slave owners fled to the United States with tales of horror and massacre that alarmed Southern whites.

 The invention of the cotton gin in the 1790s allowed the cultivation of short staple cotton, which could be grown in much of the Deep South, where warm weather and proper soil conditions prevailed.
 The industrial revolution in Europe and New England generated a heavy demand for cotton for cheap clothing, which caused an enormous demand for slave labor to develop new cotton plantations.
 There was a 70% increase in the number of enslaved people in the United States in only 20 years.
 They were overwhelmingly concentrated on plantations in the Deep South, and moved west as old cotton fields lost their productivity and new lands were purchased.
 Unlike the Northern States who put more focus into manufacturing and commerce, the South was heavily dependent on agriculture.
 Southern political economists at this time supported the institution by concluding that nothing was inherently contradictory about owning people and that a future of slavery existed even if the South were to industrialize.
 Racial, economic, and political turmoil reached an all-time high regarding slavery up to the events of the Civil War.